Confusezius/ICCV2019_MIC/README.md

 * Björn Ommer ()

 ---
 This repository contains the code to run the pipeline proposed in our ICCV 2019 paper _Mining Interclass Characteristics for Improved Deep Metric Learning_ (arxiv link).
+The results using this pipeline for ProxyNCA and Triplet with Semihard Sampling are better than noted in the paper due to an improved implementation of the baseline methods.

-**Note:** Baseline implementations can be found at https://github.com/Confusezius/Deep-Metric-Learning-Baselines
+**Note:** Baseline implementations can be found at https://github.com/Confusezius/Deep-Metric-Learning-Baselines.

 ---
 ### Requirements